Compensation for Delayed, Lost, or Damaged Baggage

 Airlines usually pay 50% of the clothing’s price, as it can be reused.
 When talking about cosmetics, the cost is fully covered.
 It is important that passengers must inform the airline about the expenses within 21 days after the luggage is finally received.
 The report must be written and include the corresponding attachments to prove the purchases.

-If your suitcases are damaged, the airline company is obliged to compensate for the baggage damage if this happens during the flight.
-The compensation for damaged luggage accounts for up to €1385.
-The size of this refund is based on the suitcase’s current value; specifically, reimbursement usually accounts for 10-30% of the purchaser’s cost per year.
+If your suitcases are damaged, the airline is obliged to compensate for the damage if it occurs during the flight.
+The compensation for damaged luggage is now up to €1,385 under the updated Montreal Convention rules.
+The amount of reimbursement is based on the suitcase’s current value, with depreciation typically calculated at 10-30% of the original purchase price per year.

 The airline can also repair your suitcase if that is possible.
 Keep in mind that the airline company will not refund the damage to the suitcase’s contents because the passengers are responsible for its proper protection.
 For example, it could be tech equipment or something fragile.
 So, damaged baggage compensation excludes the contents of your luggage.

-Finally, lost luggage compensation is possible in cases where the suitcases are delayed for more than 21 days.
-A passenger can expect to receive up to €1385.
-So, the reimbursement of the suitcases is measured according to the current value of the purchase with an estimated annual depreciation rate that is 10%-30%.
+For lost luggage, compensation is available when the suitcases are delayed for more than 21 days.
+Passengers can expect to receive up to €1,385.
+The reimbursement is similarly based on the current value of the suitcase, factoring in an estimated annual depreciation rate of 10-30%.

 Deadlines for Claiming Compensation